MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-revenue-split.md

 # required metadata

 title: Revenue split in Subscription billing
 description: This topic explains how to setup revenue split templates for items that are sold as bundles.
-The bundle contains a parent item and a child item sold together as one item to customers.
 author: JodiChristiansen
-ms.date: 11/04/2021
+ms.date: 04/21/2022
 ms.topic: article
 ms.prod:
 ms.technology: